Skip to Main Content

 Open Educational Resources (OER) and Zero Textbook Cost (ZTC)

-Guide for instructors interested in adopting Open Education Resources for ZTC courses.
+Guide for instructors interested in adopting Open Education Resources (OER) for Zero Textbook Cost (ZTC) courses.

 About the Zero Textbook Cost (ZTC) Program